Getting to know the Perygee data structure

 Image

-Defining the objects within the Perygee data structure
+Defining objects within the Perygee data structure

 • Items: digital nouns that represent a standalone entity such as an asset, building, or event.